 Since there are 3 major credit bureaus you’ll need to freeze your credit with each one.
 Freezing your credit with just one or two will still leave your identity vulnerable.
 Fortunately, the process is simple and can be done in a matter of minutes on each of their websites.

-Here’s the direct link to freeze your credit for free with Equifax.
+- Experian: freeze your credit for free

-Here’s the direct link to freeze your credit for free with TransUnion.
+- Equifax; freeze your credit for free

 You’ll need to have some information at the ready when you sit down to freeze your credit with each bureau including your name, address, date of birth, and social security number.
 You’ll also be asked some questions about where you’ve lived and accounts you’ve opened to prove that you are who you say are.